sacredbanana/lab3d-sdl/readme.txt

 operating systems with OSS-compatible sound APIs).

-This code has been tested on Windows 98, Windows ME, Windows XP, SuSE Linux 7.2 and 8.1, Debian Linux 2.2, SunOS 5.8 (Solaris 8) and FreeBSD 4.7.
+This code has been tested on Windows 98, Windows ME, Windows XP, SuSE Linux 7.2 and 8.1, Debian Linux 2.2, SunOS 5.8 (Solaris 8), FreeBSD 4.7 and Nintendo Switch.

+Nintendo Switch instructions:
+* Install DevKitPro
+* Compile this project with `make -f Makefile.Switch`.
+* Copy all the .kzp and .dat files from Ken's Labyrinth and place them in the folder that contains the nro file.
+* Put the `settings_switch.ini` file from this repository and place it in the folder that contains the nro file.

 Improvements over the original Ken's Labyrinth:

-- Runs natively on 32-bit Windows or Unix.
+- Runs natively on 32-bit Windows, Unix or Nintendo Switch.
 - Supports big-endian CPUs.
 - Uses OpenGL to provide hardware accelerated, anti-aliased graphics with trilinear interpolation in true colour (where available).